The Best Pubs In Adelaide For a Purse-friendly Feed

 This historic pub in Tea Tree Gully captivates people with its charm and friendly atmosphere.
 We're telling you now, this is no ordinary pub grub.
 Dine on their garden menu which features dishes like Thai pork and prawn salad or, for something a little more simple, stick to the bistro menu which still boasts dishes like west Malaysian chicken rendang curry.
 Once your bellies are full and you're all gossiped out, make your night a little fancier by popping by the charming Mr Jones Bar, that sits nestled amidst this vibrant pub.

 1349 North East Road, Adelaide

 Located on Hahndorf's Main Street, The Old Mill sure is hard to miss.
-What was built in 1854 as a steam mill to service farmers is now a hotel that sits as a subtle reminder to the rich heritage Hahndorf hosts.
-Boasting an excellent a la carte menu that features locally sourced produce, the Old Mill’s Brasserie and Heritage Room dining areas fill the experience with charm.
+What was built in 1854 as a steam mill to service farmers is now a hotel that sits as a subtle reminder of the rich heritage Hahndorf hosts.
+Boasting an excellent a la carte menu that features locally-sourced produce, the Old Mill’s Brasserie and Heritage Room dining areas fill the experience with charm.
 Definitely well worth the trip, make a night out of it and stay at the Old Mill's adjoining hotel.

 98 Main Street, Hahndorf